RICHARD ALEAS (Little Girl Lost, Songs of Innocence)

 "Richard Stark" is the best-known pseudonym of multiple Edgar Award winner and MWA Grandmaster Donald E. Westlake.
 As Stark, Westlake wrote more than 20 books about the ruthless professional thief Parker, starting with The Hunter, which was the basis for both the movie "Point Blank" starring Lee Marvin and, 32 years later, the movie "Payback" starring Mel Gibson.
 He also wrote four books about Parker’s sometime partner in crime, Allan Grofield, of which Lemons Never Lie is by far the darkest.

 The author of the first original novel ever published in the prestigious Vintage/Black Lizard line (Hard Feelings), Jason Starr has won raves for his work from publications ranging from The New York Times to Entertainment Weekly, which compared him to Jim Thompson and James M. Cain.
 In 2004, he received the Barry Award for his novel Tough Luck, and in 2005 he won the Anthony Award for Twisted City.
-Born and raised in Brooklyn, Starr now makes his home in Manhattan with his wife and daughter.
+He also writes comics for Marvel and DC, as well as original graphic novels.
+He lives in New York City.

 ROBERT TERRALL (Kill Now, Pay Later)